junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yes, I do," he answers without hesitation.

 "Good."
-Ellen smiles a little, stops arguing and starts moving toward the hallway leading to their rooms.
+Ellen smiles a little, stops arguing, and starts moving toward the hallway leading to their rooms.

 Ash yells from the control station, "Ellen, is it about time for the holy mist?"

 "We have holy mist?"
 Dean is properly surprised.
-Which, he realizes he really shouldn't be.
+Which, he realizes, he really shouldn't be.
 He knows they're amazing, but he just kinda forgot after so long.

 "Do it!"
 Ellen commands.